Pratik Katte

 Niramai Fever Test project received research funding by CDC-Group.

-The recent outbreak of covid-19 has brought a tremendous impact on the livelihood on the population.
+The outbreak of covid-19 brought a tremendous impact on the livelihood on the population.
 Community screening is the most important and primary aspect to reduce the spread of the virus in the cummunity.
 In order to detect people with covid-19 symptoms, we at Niramai, developed an AI based solution integrated with a thermal camera to measure temperature of a person and also detect if the person is wearing mask or not.
 We trained a light weight deep learning using thermal images for the task of face detection and mask detection.

 Niramai Fever Test has been deployed in more than 100 locations which includes railyway stations, corporate tech parks, banks, etc. It has screened more than 10 lakhs of people in 2 years scince the deployment.

-[More information][Video]
+[More information]

 Niramai Thermal Capture Tool